 We are a privately held company.
-As a result, we are not subject to Section 162(m), which generally places limits on the tax deductibility of executive compensation for publicly traded companies unless certain requirements are met.
+As a result, we are not subject to Section 162(m) of the Internal Revenue Code, which generally places limits on the tax deductibility of executive compensation for publicly held companies unless certain requirements are met.